-While it doesn't offer same type of results as pumping iron, it's a great way to increase muscle tone and strength, using your own body weight as resistance.
-It also increases flexibility and balance, adding mobility to the joints and lengthening the muscles, which can relieve pain and is essential for long-term health.
-There's a reason that many athletes and sports team are including yoga into their training plans.
+And, while it doesn't offer the same type of results as hitting the gym, it also increases flexibility and balance, adding mobility to the joints and lengthening the muscles, which can relieve pain and is essential for long-term health.

 - Essential reading: Perfect yoga mats for every type of practice